gesellkammer/sndfileio/README.md

 ### sndinfo

-* return `SndInfo`, a namedtuple with all the information of the sound-file
+* returns `SndInfo`, a namedtuple with all the information of the sound-file

 ### sndwrite